dfinity/motoko/design/IDL-AS.md

  * Tuples are represented using the unnamed field short-hand; this allows consumers of the generated description to recognize tuples.
- * Singleton tuples are not exported to the IDL.
+ * This mapping does not produce singleton IDL tuples, but rather flattens them.
  * Functions with type parameters are not in the domain of this function.
  * Abstract types are not in the domain of this function.